-It is not obvious that all important scheduling optimizations can be performed on terms as high-level as in ATL, but one of our main research contributions is demonstrating an effective interplay between reshape operators like truncr as introduced above and the process of compiling to C, such that functional programs signal all important design decisions for nested imperative loops.
-Interestingly, the reshape operators are defined in terms of more basic operators like $\square$ , not in terms of some explicitly imperative semantics as in past work with proved rewrite laws, making it relatively easy to prove the rewrites we need for effective optimization.
-Let us now see those core primitives spelled out, before turning to basic scheduling rewrites, compilation to C, and how reshape operators interact with both.
+It is not obvious that all important scheduling optimizations can be performed on terms as high-level as in ATL, but one of our main research contributions is demonstrating an effective interplay between reshape operators like trunc_r as introduced above and the process of compiling to C, such that functional programs signal all important design decisions for nested imperative loops.
+Interestingly, the reshape operators are defined in terms of more basic operators like \square , not in terms of some explicitly imperative semantics as in past work with proved rewrite laws, making it relatively easy to prove the rewrites we need for effective optimization.